 Description of the Negotiation stage

-The Negotiation stage is played before the Production stage, and in this stage you will negotiate on the percentages that determine your part of the total points allocated to the group account in each of the four tasks seen in the Production stage.
+The Negotiation stage is played before the Production stage, and in this stage, you will negotiate on the percentages that determine your part of the total points allocated to the group account in each of the four tasks seen in the Production stage.

 You and your group member can choose among several possible alternatives indicating some percentages.